ese5160/final-project-a07g-a14g-t22-x-y-circuiteers/A07G_README.md

 These callbacks are registered and enabled in the `configure_usart_callbacks()` function using the ASF functions `usart_register_callback()` and `usart_enable_callback()`.

 #### 5. What are the callback functions that are called when: a.
 A character is received?
 (RX) b.
 A character has been sent?
 (TX)
+Like above, for received characters (RX), the callback function is `usart_read_callback`.
+For transmitted characters (TX), the callback function is `usart_write_callback`.
+These functions are registered in the `configure_usart_callbacks()` function in `SerialConsole.c`.

 #### 6. Explain what is being done on each of these two callbacks and how they relate to the cbufRx and cbufTx buffers.
+- `usart_read_callback`:
+    - Invoked when a character is received.
+    - It reads the character (stored in latestRx) and adds it to the RX circular buffer (cbufRx), then typically re-initiates another read.

+- `usart_write_callback`:
+    - Invoked after a character is sent.
+    - It fetches the next character from the TX circular buffer (cbufTx) and initiates its transmission, continuing until the buffer is empty.

+- The relationship with the circular buffers:
+    - `cbufRx`: Acts as a FIFO queue for received characters, allowing the main program to read them later using `SerialConsoleReadCharacter()`.
+    - `cbufTx`: Acts as a FIFO queue for characters to be transmitted, processed one at a time by the transmit callback.

 #### 7. Draw a diagram that explains the program flow for UART receive – starting with the user typing a character and ending with how that characters ends up in the circular buffer “cbufRx”.
 Please make reference to specific functions in the starter code.
 #### 8. Draw a diagram that explains the program flow for the UART transmission – starting from a string added by the program to the circular buffer “cbufTx” and ending on characters being shown on the screen of a PC (On Teraterm, for example).
 Please make reference to specific functions in the starter code.
 #### 9. What is done on the function “startStasks()” in main.c?
 How many threads are started?